moj-analytical-services/user-guidance/source/documentation/tools/data-uploader/index.md

 If you have created a new database at step 2 the only option now is to create a new data table.
 Permitted characters include lower case alphanumeric characters and underscore `[a-z0-9_]`.
 If you are adding to an existing database there will be options to create a new data table or add to an existing data table.

-**Note**: the existing permissions infrastructure means that you can add to ANY table created by the uploader.
-Please check that the table selected for upload is correct so that time consuming rollbacks are not required.
+**Note: the existing permissions infrastructure allows anyone with access to the Uploader to append data to _any_ existing table, however, you can only _view_ data you have permssion for.** For example, if you accidentally upload data to the wrong table, anyone with permission to view that table will be able to access your data.
+Please check that the table selected for the data upload is correct to avoid granting view access to unauthorised persons.

 ### Troubleshooting step 2